Blindside (band)

 Blindside is a Swedish rock band from the southern suburbs of Stockholm.
 They formed in Stockholm in 1994 as Underfree.
 In 1996, they changed their name to Blindside and released the Blindside album in 1997 through Swedish independent record company Day-Glo Records.
 Another album, A Thought Crushed My Mind, came out in 2000.
 The group received greater attention in 2001 when they toured with P.O.D., resulting in a contract with Elektra.
 In 2002 they released the album Silence and in 2003 they toured in support of Hoobastank.
 A 2004 headlining tour suffered equipment theft but then Blindside released About a Burning Fire.
-Losing support from their label, the next year Blindside released The Great Depression independently, and they put out the DVD Ten Years Running Blind.
+In 2004, Time Warner sold Warner Music to a group of private investors.
+As a cost-cutting maneuver, the new owners of Warner Music Group merged Atlantic Records with its sister, Elektra Records, to form The Atlantic Records Group.
+Blindside's label ceased to exist, & the next year they released The Great Depression independently, and they put out the DVD Ten Years Running Blind.

-Blindside independently released another EP in 2007 – The Black Rose EP – but then they ceased most band activity until 2011 when they released With Shivering Hearts We Wait.
+Blindside independently released another EP in 2007 – The Black Rose EP – but then they went on hiatus from most band activity until 2011, when they released With Shivering Hearts We Wait.

 In 2019 they released a new single Gravedigger.
+In 2025 they released the single “Dead Weight”.
+Since then, they have played to a packed crowd at Furnace Fest 2022 and 2024, with one-off shows in NYC and LA scheduled for 2025.

 History

-Beginnings, self-titled album and A Thought Crushed My Mind (1994-2001)
+Beginnings, self-titled album and A Thought Crushed My Mind (1994–2001)

 Blindside was formed in 1994.
 In 1997, Blindside debuted in Sweden with their self-titled debut, a collection of old and new songs that were based on singer Christian Lindskog's life at the time.
 In 1998 Blindside released the Empty Box EP on Day-Glo Records.
 In 1997, Tooth & Nail Records signed a licensing deal with Blindside.
 The US debut was released later that year by Tooth & Nail and featured songs both from the Swedish full-length debut and from the EP Empty Box.
 In 2000, A Thought Crushed My Mind was released.
 A Thought Crushed My Mind was more harsh and hardcore than the band's debut, and vocalist/chief lyricist Christian Lindskog also voiced his pain of missing his wife, Elina, while touring.
 It would be Blindside's final album with Solid State.
 Fellow group P.O.D. began actively endorsing Blindside and signed them to Elektra Records under the imprint 3 Points.